vandenng/vandenng/README.md

 - Hi, I’m Nate
 - Looking to collaborate on a project?
-- You're at the right place!
+- You've come to the right place!
 - Let's connect and find out how we can bring the project to life!
 - Contact: nathan@lifehouse.dev
 <!---